Who doesn’t love a good role play?

 1. Select the Best Type of Role Play for Your Class

 Before you choose the best scenario for your role play, think about what type of role play you want your students to perform.
+A great starting place is to show some short clips from FluentU to get your students in the mood for a role play.

 One-on-one role plays are one option.
 Every student has a partner, and both players must speak during the dialogue.
 You can have students perform their role plays in their seats all at the same time, or you can have one pair of students perform their role play up front while the rest of the class watches.